When can I bring my puppy home?

-Puppies can go to their new homes from 8 weeks, but holding on a little longer and letting them go around 12 weeks can be really beneficial, as their development and socialising will be a lot more established by that point.
+Puppies can legally go to their new homes from the age of 8 weeks.
+However holding on a little longer and letting them go around 12 weeks can be really beneficial, as their development and socialising will be a lot more established by that point.
 Those few extra weeks can make a big difference.
-As we have seen with Paws in Work events, puppies can learn so much by playing and exploring on their own terms in those additional weeks that when they go to their forever homes, they’re much more prepared for their new start.
+As we have seen with Paws in Work events, puppies can learn so much by playing and exploring on their own terms so by the time they go to their forever homes, they’re much more prepared for their new start.

 As soon as you bring your new pup home for the first time, let them explore their new home while you observe.
 This allows them to find their way around the place and also helps you see all the places that you forgot to puppy-proof!
 Don’t worry - it’s easy to overlook a few places until you see puppy being curious around them.
 With the socialising they have had at our events, you can be sure they will be confident to explore!

 How do I puppy-proof my home?

 To help make your place puppy-proof, you can put up baby gates or screen doors if you want to keep certain areas off-limits.
 Keep any cleaning products or medication well out of reach of a curious little nose, and also make sure you don’t have any plants in the house that could be poisonous to your pup.
 Hide any stray electrical wires away.
 And as tempting as it may be, never give your puppy chocolate, as it’s toxic to dogs.
 You can get chocolate-safe for your puppy from your local pet shop.